raphaelleroffo/raphaelleroffo.github.io/_posts/2021-11-16-intro-tutorial4.md

 A useful feature of QGIS is the Spatial bookmarks, which allow you to "bookmark" certain zoom areas.
 Right click your `London Schools` layer and select `Zoom to layer`.
 We'll bookmark this view first.

-Select the menu `View` > ` New Spatial Bookmark…`, (or press `Ctrl+B` `⌘ + B `) to open the Bookmark Editor dialog.
-Give it the name `Greater-London` and save it in the` Project bookmarks`.
+Select the menu `View` > `New Spatial Bookmark…`, (or press `Ctrl+B` / `⌘ + B `) to open the Bookmark Editor dialog.
+Give it the name `Greater-London` and save it in the `Project bookmarks`.
 By saving it here instead of in the `User bookmarks`, you save it in the project file itself and it will be available to otehr users if you share this file.

 <img src="../../../../docs/assets/images/S4-61.png" width="700">